 Regarding the speculation that this illness is viral-based, it should be noted – holistic vets believe that, when an animal gets ill, something has affected its natural ability to heal.
 The key to righting that wrong, then, is to help the animal restore its defence system.
 Whether the problem is a bacterial or viral infection, cancer, or other illness, getting your pet’s immune system in shape is the place to start.
 However, each animal will be treated differently, even if they have the same “illness,” depending on the overall picture of their health.

 2. LICK GRANULOMA: The symptoms of this illness mimic those of pillow foot, except that allergies to food and / or the environment are often the cause.
 Dogs are most susceptible to this illness, especially certain breeds like Irish Setters, German Shepherds, Great Danes, Boxers, Dobermans, Labs, and Golden Retrievers.

 Symptoms: Unlike pillow foot, the animal favours one paw when licking.
 Hair loss is apparent, as well as lesions.

 Simultaneously, you’ll need to treat the lesions, redness, and swelling with a soothing, non-toxic remedy.
-Calendula tea as a rinse on the paw is one of numerous ways to help with the healing, as is Braggs’ Apple Cider Vinegar (a teaspoon or two in a big bowl of water; if your pet won’t drink it, you might try dipping its paw into the water so it will lick it off).
-Arnica (external) is good for healing wounds, as well.
-Consult a homeopathic vet for proper dosages and application procedures.
+Calendula tea as a rinse on the paw is one of numerous ways to help with the healing, as is Bragg Apple Cider Vinegar (a teaspoon or two in a big bowl of water; if your pet won’t drink it, you might try dipping its paw into the water so it will lick it off).
+Homeopathic Arnica (external) is good for healing wounds, as well.
+Consult a veterinarian near you for proper dosages and application procedures.